-1.4.
+1.5.
 Acceptance criteria for the mapping study?

 The results of the distribution study will be either pass or fail.
 Also it can be fail or pass with some deviations.
-The criteria for acceptance of the study will be defined in the protocol and typical ones are as under:
+We define the criteria for acceptance of the study in the protocol before commencement of the tests.
+Typical criteria defined in the protocol are as under:

 - a.
-All readings of the data loggers should be within the desired limits of temperature & humidity - b.
+All readings of the individual data loggers should be within 2 to 8°C during the entire tests, except for 30 minutes after a door opening. - b.
 Mean Kinetic value should be within desired limits (We do not encourage this criteria unless insisted by the client.
-However we will indicate the value in our reports) - c.
-During door opening tests, the values should be within limits and should return to normalcy within the desired duration as defined in the protocol.
+However we will indicate the value in our reports)

+c.
+During door opening tests, the values should be within limits and should return to normalcy within 30 minutes after closing the door.

-1.5.
+1.6.
 How to decide the sampling interval of data collection for the mapping study

 Sampling interval is the frequency of data recording of the data loggers.
-Generally the data loggers can be programmed to record the data at different intervals such as 10seconds, 30 seconds, 1 minute etc. If the sampling interval of a temperature data logger is programmed for 5 minutes it means that the temperature is recorded every 5 minutes.
+Generally, programming options are available in the data loggers for interval such as 10seconds, 30 seconds, 1 minute etc. If the sampling interval of a temperature data logger is 5 minutes it means that the temperature is recorded every 5 minutes.